-2. The student must also submit a written statement which

-Student Affairs was

-unsatisfactory, and which thoroughly describes a specific, requested remedy to the grievance.

-2. Within ten (10) working days of receipt of the appeal from the student, the President shall meet with the student regarding the student's grievance and:

-1. make a summary decision; or

-2. remand the issue to the College Appeals Committee.
+- 2. The student must also submit a written statement which explains why the decision of the Vice President for Student Affairs was - unsatisfactory, and which thoroughly describes a specific, requested remedy to the grievance. - 2.
+Within ten (10) working days of receipt of the appeal from the student, the President shall meet with the student regarding the student's grievance and: - 1. make a summary decision; or - 2. remand the issue to the College Appeals Committee.